-Rigged Meshes have one nasty problem: They can not be fully adjusted to the user’s shape.
-When you weight only to the classic mBones then actually only a few of the Appearance sliders (the bone length changing sliders) can be used.
+Meshes have one nasty problem: They can not be fully adjusted to the user’s shape.
+When you weight only to the classic deforming bones (mBones) then actually only a few of the Appearance sliders (the bone length changing sliders) can be used.

-However you additionally can weight a mesh to another subset of the SL Avatar skeleton, namely the Collision Volume Bones.
+However, you can weight a mesh to another subset of the SL Avatar skeleton, namely the Collision Volume Bones.
 Meshes with weights on the Collision Volume Bones are also named Fitted Mesh…

 What does Avastar provide?

 Avastar basically supports the creation of animatable Models (Avatars&attachments) and the creation of animations.
 Therefore the tool adds various functions and user interface elements to Blender.

 The full functionality of Avastar can be a bit overwhelming on first sight.
 You should be prepared to spend some time and patience to get it all working nicely for your projects.

 What does this Document provide?